 Intermittent fasting is a type of eating pattern that cycles between periods of fasting and eating over a certain period.
 It’s a simple and effective way for faster weight loss.
-It can also make you feel clear-headed and energized.
+It’s no wonder this routine is quite popular with people practicing different disciplines.

 The benefits of intermittent fasting extend to the cellular level as well.
 When fasting, it will stimulate autophagy and will clear out the old and damaged cells in our body.
 At the same time, it also stimulates our growth hormones, which tells us our body to replace the old and damaged cells with newer and healthier ones.
 So, when we do intermittent fasting, we are also giving our body a complete renovation.